Hemorrhagic Cystitis (Bleeding from the Bladder)

 How is it treated?

 When receiving cyclophosphamide and ifosfamide, your urine will be checked for blood.
-If you have recently been given these and notice pink, red or brown-tinged urine, or you have pain with urination, or feel the need to go to the bathroom more often, contact your care team right away.
+If you have recently been given these medications and you see pink, red, or brown-tinged urine, call your care team right away.
+If you have blood in your urine, pain when you urinate, or feel the need to go to the bathroom more often, call your care team right away.

 Linder, B.L., Chao, N.J., & Gounder, M.M.
 (April 14, 2021).
 Chemotherapy and radiation-related hemorrhagic cystitis in cancer patients.